dannysmith/sparta-coursepreparation/README.md

 ### Mandatory pre-course training

 Before you join a Sparta course, you *must* complete the tasks and exercises outlined below.
 In total there are 42 hours worth of practical coding exercises *plus* topical reading.
-If you are a trainee on the engineering/technical stream (test automation engineers, DevOps and web dev, all the tasks/topics of revision listed below are mandatory; trainees in the Manual Software Testing, Business Analysis or Project Management courses must speak to one of the Talent team to confirm the preparatory reading list for their courses.
+If you are a trainee on the engineering/technical stream (test automation engineers, DevOps and web dev) all the tasks/topics of revision listed below are mandatory; trainees in the Manual Software Testing, Business Analysis or Project Management courses must speak to one of the Talent team to confirm the preparatory reading list for their courses.

 * [Medium](#medium)
 * [Pocket](#pocket)